tharindu-b-hewage/splitwise-sim-cpu-aware/README.md

    - **Refined “splitwise” Scripts**
      - Extended scripts (`run_splitwise_ha_cpu.sh`, etc.) configure cluster servers to include CPUs alongside GPUs, enabling CPU-based overhead.

-Overall, these modifications integrate a rudimentary but flexible CPU model into the simulator, allowing fine-grained exploration of CPU aging through CPU overhead, power states, core-level scheduling, and the interplay between CPU and GPU resources in LLM inference clusters.
+Overall, these modifications integrate an aging-aware CPU model into the simulator, allowing fine-grained exploration of CPU aging through CPU overhead, power states, core-level scheduling, and the interplay between CPU and GPU resources in LLM inference clusters.

 #### Usage

 The ```run_cpu_experiments.sh``` script execute various configurations of inference traces, CPU management techniques, and instance core counts to conduct multiple LLM service experiments.
 Make sure to change experiment data output folder accordingly.
 Upon execution, you can refer to plotting and analysis scripts we mentioned in the section above.
 Modify the script to point experiment data properly.
-These scripts generate CPU aging-related plotting in the ```results_cpu``` folder.
+These scripts generate CPU aging management and carbon optimization plots in the ```results_cpu``` folder.

 #### Reference

-If you use SplitwiseSimCPUAgingAware in your work, please cite the accompanying paper:
+If you use SplitwiseSimCPUCarbon in your work, please cite the accompanying paper: